 This section of the paper combines a presentation and discussion of the results of the study on some psychosocial experiences of parents of children living with CP.
-While our focus is on the experiences of parents of children living with CP, in the process of data collection and analysis, which occurred simultaneously, four themes emerged: parental response to child's CP status, challenging experiences of parenting a child with CP; coping mechanisms of parents of children with CP; and parents' perceptions of the life prospects of their children living with CP.
+While our focus is on the experiences of parents of children living with CP, in the process of data collection and analysis, which occurred simultaneously, four themes emerged: parental response to child's CP status, challenging experiences of parents' perceptions of the life prospects of their children living with CP.